 1. Product/solution transformation.

-One common type of enterprise transformation is when an organization makes a fundamental shift to its products or services.
+One common type of enterprise transformation is when an organization fundamentally shifts to its products or services.
 These shifts are becoming more common in the digital era.
-Businesses are discovering they need to adapt their solutions to address both the ever-changing demands of consumers and the ever-growing landscape of competitors.
+Businesses are discovering they need to adapt their solutions to address the ever-changing demands of consumers and the ever-growing landscape of competitors.

 Real-world examples: Adobe and Microsoft